-Drain the peppers removing the seeds and discarding all but 1 ½ cups of the water.
+Drain the peppers and remove the seeds and stems.
+Discard all but 1 ½ cups of the water.

 Add the peppers, garlic, cumin, oregano, salt, agave and 1 cup of the reserved liquid to a blender and blend until smooth.
 Add more water to make the sauce consistency you like.
+Strain through a sieve to remove the skins and any remaining seeds to make the sauce smooth.
 Taste for and adjust seasoning and sweetness if needed, set aside.

 Coat chicken wings in the baking powder.
 Spread onto baking rack and roast for 20 minutes.